gfe--gluten free easily

 Cassidy had shared a recipe for Paleo Sweet “Cornbread” Muffins as part of one of my earlier March Muffin Madness events.
 Those grain-free muffins of hers were delicious so I had high expectations for her keto version.

-That version did not disappoint either me or Mr. GFE as these muffins really do taste like corn muffins—both in flavor and texture.
+That version did not disappoint either me or Mr. GFE because these muffins really do taste like corn muffins—both in flavor and texture.
 Particularly so, when topped with butter or a non-dairy equivalent like Earth Balance.

 They even look like traditional cornbread muffins, right?
 Cassidy’s recipe makes seven muffins.
-I used a six-cup muffin tin and a canning jar ring to bake my seven muffins.
+I used a six-cup muffin tin and a single canning jar ring to bake my seven muffins.

 As shown below, if you place a canning jar ring on a baking sheet, place a cupcake/muffin liner inside it, and then add your muffin (or cupcake) batter, you’ll get the same results as when using a muffin pan.
 Cool, right?